techstationspace/json-server-example/README.md

 }
 ```

-All the the first level keys of your JSON are exposed as resources on a specific path:
+All the first level keys of your JSON are exposed as resources on a specific path:

 ```
   http://localhost:3000/posts